gddens/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/86032451/126633545-0eeb832a-3568-49aa-bf80-f8990abf594f.png)

 ### Scores by School Type
-Finally, as with the previous two dataframes, the changes that happened within this one is only apparent when not formatted to a singeld decimal place:
+Finally, as with the previous two dataframes, the changes that happened within this one is only apparent when not formatted to a single decimal place:

 * Original dataframe: